quintoandar/python-chain/CONTRIBUTING.md

 You can find it on the following path: `<root>/chain/tests`.
 There, you'll find all the unit tests that are currently active.
 We're using [Pytest](https://docs.pytest.org/en/latest/) for the unit tests and [Behave](https://behave.readthedocs.io/en/latest/) to acceptance tests.
 Please, read their docs before creating new tests.

-All unit tests are organized mimicking the strucutre of the chain folders.
+All unit tests are organized mimicking the structure of the chain folders.
 The acceptance tests are organized inside the `acceptance` folder and divided by features.

 ## Deploying Dependencies